FatimaSeyid-coder/PSC2025-C12959-fatimtouSeyid/docs/Resume/semaine1.md

     'valid string with single quote'
     "valid string with double quotes"

+    # In case you have multiple lines you can use triple quotes
+    """This is
+        a long,
+        long string"""

     ```
     - Variable: it is a reference to an object, the assignment operator `=` is used to assign a value to a variable.